Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 The main ingredient for the third step is Achinger's result (\cite[Proposition 6.6.1]{Ach1}) that any \'etale morphism $g\colon \Spa(A, A^+) \to \bf{D}^n_{K}$ can be replaced with a finite \'etale morphism

-The proof of this result in \cite{Ach1} is given only for rigid-analytic varieties over the fraction field of a discrete valuation ring, but we need to apply it in the perfectoid situation that is never discretely valued.
+The proof of this result in \cite{Ach1} is given only for rigid-analytic varieties over discretely valued non-archimedean fields, but we need to apply it in the perfectoid situation that is never discretely valued.
 So Appendix~\ref{achinger} provides the reader with a detailed proof of this result without any discreteness assumptions.

 Now we begin to realize the strategy sketched above.
 We consider $\X=\Spf \O_K\langle T_1^{\pm 1}, \dots, T_n^{\pm 1}\rangle$, and set $R^+\coloneqq \O_K\langle T_1^{\pm 1}, \dots, T_n^{\pm 1}\rangle$ and $R^+_m\coloneqq \O_K\langle T_1^{\pm 1/p^m}, \dots, T_n^{\pm 1/p^m}\rangle$.
 We note that the map $\Spf R^+_m \to \Spf R^+$ defines a $\mu_{p^m}^n$-torsor, thus $\mu_{p^m}^n$ continuously acts on $R^+_m$ by $R^+$-linear automorphisms.